olets/zsh-test-runner-docs/src/content/docs/usage/logging.md

     content: "Logging :: zsh-test-runner"
 ---

-To write a log to a file, redirect the zsh-test-runner output.
+To write a coverage report to a file, redirect the zsh-test-runner output.
 To prevent ANSI codes from cluttering the log, disable `ztr`'s color support (see [configuration variables](#configuration)).

 If you are not already disabling colored output, do so for the context of the test suite and redirect the output: